tyoeer/Chaoshead/docs/settings.md

 ```Lua
 settings.campaignMarker
 ```
-partially unknown what it does, but can differ between levels. _You probably shouldn't edit this._ See the File Format document for more info.
+Partially unknown what it does, but can differ between levels. _You probably shouldn't edit this._ See the File Format document for more info.
 Is a byte.

 ```Lua
 settings.mode
 ```
-Used for dev-only stuff. _You probably shouldn't touch this._ See the File Format document for more info.
+Represents which mode a level is in.
+See the File Format document for more info.
 Is a byte.